hovermind/Raplin/string.md

 * `subSequence()` - returns a new character sequence starting at the specified start and end index.

 **See:** [Kotlin String Class](http://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-string/)

+## String Equality
+There are two types of equality checkers:
+* Referential Equality: Checks if the pointers for two objects are the same. `===` operator is used
+* Structural Equality : Checks if the contents of both the objects are equal. `==` is used